barbarer/py4e-int/_sources/03-conditional/03-nested.rst

    :answer_a: True
    :answer_b: False
    :correct: a
-   :feedback_a: Correct!
-Yes, it is possible to use elif statements within nested if-else statements, just make sure you are keeping track of all the branches.
+   :feedback_a: Yes, it is possible to use elif statements within nested if-else statements, just make sure you are keeping track of all the branches.
    :feedback_b: Try again.
 You can have multiple branches within each branch of an if-else statement.

    True or False?
 You can use ``elif`` statements within nested if-else statements.